 "I need data that tells me how well the financial system is working.
 I don't traditionally use EO as an information source but if it were to be presented to me in an easily accessible way that clearly relates to the metrics, I use then regular collection of high quality EO data could provide valuable insights."
+Ecosystem category:

+Personal Banking,

+Corporate Banking,

-Personal Banking, Corporate Banking, Managed Funds and Superannuation, Captial Markets, Insurance and Re-Insurance
+Managed Funds and

+Superannuation,

+Captial Markets,

+Insurance and

+Re-Insurance

-Maintain Australia's financial regulatory framework.
+Role in the industry: Maintain Australia's financial regulatory framework.